-where <metric value> sets the priority for choosing this switch for default route.
+In the command above, <metric value> sets the priority for choosing this switch for default route.
 The value none sets no default and 1 sets the highest priority for default route.
 Metric type determines the method for influencing routing decisions for external routes.